OisinNolan/Pixel-Evolution-Simulation/README.md

 # Run Instructions:
 Download PixelEvolution.jar.
-Run by double-clicking file,
+Run by double-clicking file.

 **OR**

-From terminal,
+From terminal:

 1)  navigate to directory that .jar file is in.